 1. Restart the Computer

-Begin with simple troubleshooting, which requires you to restart the PC.
-It is a great way to squash the random tech bugs causing external devices to malfunction on the PC.
+Begin with simple troubleshooting, which requires restarting the PC.
+This is a great way to squash the random tech bugs causing external devices to malfunction on the PC.

 1. Click the Windows logo in the taskbar.